TaaviSalum/Digital-electronics-1/Labs/01-gates/README.md

 <<<<<<< HEAD
 # Digital-electronics-1

-## Verification of De Morgan's laws:
+## Exercise 1: Verification of De Morgan's laws:

 ### f(c,b,a) = ((not b) and a) or ((not c) and (not b))